tytydraco/yessleep/out/The_Cameras_Are_Always_Watching.md

 I felt like screaming but was frozen with fear.
 It didn't move for a few moments.
 The only other way out was through the door it was standing in front of.
 It just stared at me, taking me in.
 It stood there for as long as the thunder rumbled.
 We stared at each other, perhaps waiting for one to make a move.

 Lightning fast, another lightning flash coated its body.
 It clambered onto the table in front of me on all fours.
 I saw a deep gaping maw appear on its face.
-The dome camera split in half, when it opened this god-awful mouth, I could see hundreds of human eyes within, watching me, staring at me.
-Blood poured from its mouth and onto the table in front of me.
+The dome camera split in half, when it opened this god-awful, mechanical mouth, I could see hundreds and hundreds of human eyes within, writhing, watching me, staring at me.
+Its maw extended deep into an unseen void that descended forever.
+I was gazing into a valley of stars, though it was just glints of light off of the iris of the eyes.
+Blinking, watching, recording, they all gazed upwards to a light that would never be reached.

 *MOVE!* My mind screamed, as its head gnashed towards mine.
 I ducked my head, scraping it against the creature's chin.
 I heard the crash of glass as its face reconnected at the center of the seam.
 I dove underneath the conference room table, rolled to the other side, and sprinted into the hallway.
 The thunder rumbled under my feet as I hooked around the door, towards the back door of the office, and towards my car.
 I could hear the thing fumbling behind me, the table sounded to almost being thrown across the room.
 I heard the scrape of metal on metal as it let out a howl so menacing it cut me to my soul.
 It sounded like a deep, metallic scream of a man in pain.